s9roll7/face_crop_img2img/README.md

 ## Overview
 #### AUTOMATIC1111 UI custom script
-#### Separate the area near the face from the rest of the face and img2img with different "Denoise Strength" settings
+#### Separate the area near the face from the rest of the face and img2img with different "Denoising Strength" settings

 ## Example